Updated

 Our recent achievements include a number of multi-million dollar settlements on behalf of our clients.

-Michael Scaffidi is a former police officer and Avvo 5-star rated lawyer who handles both civil and criminal matters throughout Southern California.
-Thanks to his background as a police sergeant and a private investigator, he is particularly skilled at handling cases involving catastrophic injuries, vehicle accidents, wrongful death and anything requiring the use of technical or medical experts.
+Michael Scaffidi is a former police officer and Avvo 5-star rated lawyer who handles both civil and criminal/DUI matters throughout Southern California.
+Thanks to his background as a police sergeant and a private investigator, he is particularly skilled at handling cases involving such practice areas as

 Neil and Michael oversee a team of knowledgeable lawyers, investigators, medical professionals, paralegals, and legal assistants with years of experience and who will make sure that you and your case get the attention you need.